-6.1.5 Software Reset & Hardware /RESET pin
+6.1.4 Software Reset & Hardware /RESET pin

-The W25Q512NW can be reset to the initial power-on state by a software Reset sequence in SPI mode.
+The W25R128JV can be reset to the initial power-on state by a software Reset sequence.
 This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
 If the command sequence is successfully accepted, the device will take approximately 30uS (trst) to reset.
 No command will be accepted during the reset period.

-For the SOIC-16, TFBGA and WLCSP package, W25Q512NW provides a dedicated /RESET pin.
-Drive the /RESET pin low for a minimum period of ~1us (tRESET\) will reset the device to its initial power-on state.
+For the SOIC-16 package, W25R128JV provides a dedicated hardware /RESET pin as illustrated in Figure 1c.
+Drive the /RESET pin low for a minimum period of ~1us (tRESET) will reset the device to its initial power-on state.
 Hardware /RESET pin has the highest priority among all the input signals.
-Drive /RESET low for a minimum period of ~1us (tRESET\) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (/CS, CLK, IOs).
+Drive /RESET low for a minimum period of ~1us (tRESET) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (/CS, CLK and IOs).

-- 1. While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum pulse is recommended to ensure reliable operation. - 2.
-There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16/TFBGA/WLCSP package.
-If the reset function is not used, this pin can be left floating in the system.
+- 1. While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation. - 2.
+There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 package.
+If the reset function is not needed, this pin can be left floating in the system.